What Is Epivir?

 This list may not describe all possible side effects.
 Call your doctor or healthcare provider for advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-In tablet form, Epivir should be stored at between 59 and 86 degrees Fahrenheit (15 to 30 degrees Celsius).
-Epivir oral solution should be stored at between 68 and 77 degrees Fahrenheit (20 to 25 degrees Celsius).
+In tablet form, Epivir should be stored at 77 degrees (25 degrees Celsius), with brief storage between 59 and 86 degrees Fahrenheit (15 to 30 degrees Celsius).
+Epivir oral solution should be stored at room temperature (77 degrees Fahrenheit/25 degrees Celsius) and kept tightly closed.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.